-Development of an understanding of the human figure and of the graphic ability to express it effectively.
-Coursework integrates effective oral and written communication to explore contemporary and historical practices within the medium and the role of art in human experience.
+An introduction to using electronic technologies/software and digital media as art-making tools.
+Emphasis on awareness of the elements of 2D design/composition and the vocabulary used to describe it.
+Coursework integrates effective oral and written communication to explore contemporary and historical practices within the medium and the role of electronic art in human experience.
+This course emphasizes the development of skills with a focus on technique, contemporary and historical issues, and conceptual development.